michigan state university, eustace-cole house

 National and State Register of Historic Places

-To that end, brick and stone matching, interior detailing, and window profile matching required extensive research during design and construction to guarantee that these project goals were met.
+To that end, brick-and-stone matching, interior detailing, and window profile-matching required extensive research during design and construction to guarantee that these project goals were met.